ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 **Using command line interface (cli)**

-This can also achieved with ``ansys-mechanical`` cli from the virtual environment where ``ansys-mechanical-core`` has installed.
+This can also be achieved in both Windows and Linux with ``ansys-mechanical`` cli from the virtual environment where ``ansys-mechanical-core`` has installed.
 Firstly activate the virtual environment and then use cli for running scripts.
 If multiple Mechanical versions are installed in the same system, then versions can be specified using ``-r`` flag.